Luchador/GUD/tools/geditor/docs/GUD-model-import-guide.md

 The shared checkbox affects this bulk command, not individual material drops or vertex edits, which still affect every use of their native slot/vertex.

+To keep the high LOD textured while making the complete low LOD untextured:

+1. Choose **Low LOD**, then **Separate shared LOD geometry**.
+2. Click **Make LOD untextured**, with **Include shared faces** left unchecked.
+3. Paint the low LOD's vertices as desired, then **Save Project** and **Create ROM**.

+Separation creates independent low-LOD vertices, material slots and native draw lists for the shared parts.
+It preserves their current appearance, existing edits, joint bindings, attachment points and collision data.
+New distance branches use the model's last authored LOD transition; they add no animation matrices.
+Only one copy renders at a given distance.
+For CtrevguardZ, high/low previews remain 319/174 triangles, but All LODs now contains 493 stored triangles and neither preview has shared faces.
+Its low body can use zero textures while the high body retains its textures.
+Separately attached heads/weapons are their own models.

+Separation supports leaf display-list parts with their own native vertex buffers.
+Unsupported layouts fail without modifying the model.
+The command disables once no shared faces remain; repeating it does not accumulate copies.
+Separation is undoable, and undo/redo clears face selection because native face IDs change.
+Model exports/imports retain both independent LODs.

 The command is undoable with Ctrl+Z and redoable with Ctrl+Y. Save Project keeps the changes and includes them in Create ROM.
 Removed texture loads are omitted from the affected native display lists; shared image assets remain available